Discover the best WordPress podcast hosting options to build your listener base, and how to set them up.

 To get started, purchase and download the plugin.

 Your purchase will include instructions on installation and setup.
 Once installed, decide whereabouts on your website you'd like to display your podcast library.
 This might be on your home page, or on a separate podcasts page.
 In this example, we'll be putting our podcast on a homepage.

 How to create your sortable table

-filters="series"will set your table to be filterable by the podcast series, as shown in the example above.
-You can amend this to
+- Add filters. will set your table to be filterable by the podcast series, as shown in the example below.
+You can also add filters like tags and categories.

 Ready to publish your podcast

 When you're done making your library look great, click Publish and the page will publicly display the table with your podcasts.
 Nice work!
 Visitors can now easily find your entire archive of podcasts, and you've made a fantastic self hosted podcast solution.

 Podcast hosting: next steps